gtsteffaniak/blog/content/posts/2023/October/dependency-on-dependencies.md

+---
-# The doubled edge sword of modules when developing
+title: The doubled edge sword of modules when developing

-Posted Date: Thursday, October 19th, 2023
+date: 2023-10-19
+categories:
+    - technology
+hidden: false
+---

 > Note: In this post, I will use the term "external module" to refer to an external package dependency that is imported into a program when developing.